-On a given context with a given peer, the node can be in one of three states: Operational, Exploring, or ExploringOK.
+On a given context with a given peer, the node can be in one of three states: Operational, Exploring, or InboundOK.
 In the Operational state the underlying address pairs are assumed to be operational.
 In the Exploring state this node has observed a problem and has currently not seen any traffic from the peer.
-Finally, in the ExploringOK state this node sees traffic from the peer, but peer may not yet see any traffic from this node so that the exploration process needs to continue.
+Finally, in the InboundOK state this node sees traffic from the peer, but peer may not yet see any traffic from this node so that the exploration process needs to continue.

 The node maintains also the Send timer (Send Timeout seconds) and Keepalive timer (Keepalive Timeout seconds).
 The Send timer reflects the requirement that when this node sends a payload packet there should be some return traffic (either payload packets or Keepalive messages) within Send Timeout seconds.
 The Keepalive timer reflects the requirement that when this node receives a payload packet there should a similar response towards the peer.
-The Keepalive timer is only used within the Operational state, and the Send timer in the Operational and ExploringOK states.
+The Keepalive timer is only used within the Operational state, and the Send timer in the Operational and InboundOK states.
 No timer is running in the Exploring state.
+As explained in Section 4.1, the two timers are mutually exclusive.
+That is, either the Keepalive timer is running or the Send timer is running (or no timer is running).